 The Board comprises of three Executive Directors, two Independent Non-Executive Directors and one Non-Independent Non-Executive Director.
 The Non-Executive Chair, Graeme Thomson, is an Independent Non-Executive Director and Paul Dolan is full-time CEO.
 Executive Board members are considered full time employees, while Non-Executives are required to commit between 20 and 40 days per annum to their roles.

-The Board is supported by the Audit and the Remuneration Committees, which are comprised of Non-Executive Directors only, and the Nominations Committee which also includes the Chair and CEO.
+The Board is supported by the Audit and the Remuneration Committees, which are comprised of Non-Executive Directors only, and the Nominations Committee which also includes the Executive Chair.

 The Directors’ biographies can be viewed here.
 The Board believes that their mix of significant senior financial and commercial experience gives a strong and appropriate background to formulate and deliver long term shareholder value.

 The Nominations Committee oversees the requirements for and recommendations of any new Board appointments to ensure that it has the necessary mix of skills and experience to support the ongoing development of the Company.
 Any appointments made will be on merit, against objective criteria and with due regard for the benefits of diversity and inclusivity on the Board.
 The Nomination Committee will also be responsible for succession planning.

 Internal evaluation of the Board, the Committees and individual Directors is seen as an important next step in the development of the Board and one that is addressed.
 An annual operational review of all members of the Board is undertaken, in which their performance is evaluated, and development needs identified and actions to be taken agreed.
 Executive and Non-Executive Directors are subject to re-election intervals as prescribed in the Company’s Articles of Incorporation.
 At each Annual General Meeting one-third of the Directors who are subject to retirement by rotation shall retire from office.
 They can then offer themselves for re-election.